tyroguru/BPFTrace-hol/bpftrace.md

 * **A probe**: this is a place of interest where we interrupt the executing thread.
 There are numerous probe types but examples include the location of a function (e.g., strcmp(3)), an event such as a performance counter overflow event, or a periodic timer.
 The key point here is that this is somewhere where we can collect data.
 * **An optional predicate** (sometimes called a *filter*).
 This is a logical condition which allows us to decide if we are interested in recording data for this event.
 For example, is the current process named 'hhvm' or is the file we are writing to located in `/tmp`.
 Predicates are contained in between two forward slash characters.
 * **Actions to record data** .
 Actions are numerous and mostly capture data that we are interested in.
 Examples of such actions may be recording the contents of a buffer, capturing a stack trace, or simply printing the current time to stdout.
-Actions are contained in between curly braces.
+All actions are contained in between a pair of curly braces.

 An example action block looks like this: